Dmumladz3/Epam-course-module1/modules/32. Kafka/Homework.md

 See HW.pdf

 Point distribution
-Producers and consumers are implements - 3 points Topics are partitioned - 1 point
+Producers and consumers are implements - 60 points Topics are partitioned - 20 points
-Non-functional requirements are met - 1 point
+Non-functional requirements are met - 20 points

 Extra mile
-Intergation tests - 2 poins
+Intergation tests - 40 poins